zhexin1904/zhexin1904.github.io/_pages/about.md

   - /about.html
 ---

-I am currently PhD students in robotics at Northeastern University, advised by Professor [David M. Rosen](https://david-m-rosen.github.io/) and co-advised by Professor [Hanumant Singh](https://coe.northeastern.edu/people/singh-hanumant/).
+I am currently PhD student in robotics at Northeastern University, advised by Professor [David M. Rosen](https://david-m-rosen.github.io/) and co-advised by Professor [Hanumant Singh](https://coe.northeastern.edu/people/singh-hanumant/).

 I am broadly interested in the mathematical and algorithmic foundations of robotic systems, with a particular focus on state estimation.
 I also strive to translate theoretical advances into practical, deployable systems.
 Currently, my work centers on certifiable algorithms, robust estimation, and distributed optimization for SLAM and computer vision problems.